ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 * Values provided for different properties are applied using "AND" logic.

 The presented sessions are automatically updated whenever your filter options are modified, or when the filters are removed altogether by clicking the
-**Enabled** toggle button.
+**Clean filters**.
 The filter panel may also be **collapsed and expanded** by clicking the panel's title while maintaining the defined filters.
 The **Refresh** button is used to refresh the display of results based on the current filtering.
-Finally, note that applying no filtering is the default case when you first visit this screen.

 .. _session_dashboard__steps: